officialblake/Draw-DFA/README.md

 ## About The Project

 This program was completed as a final project among three students for CS454 (Theory of Computation) at Sonoma State University in fall 2024.

+Automata theory plays a very important role in computer science, yet many of its concepts can be abstract and difficult to visualize.
+To resolve this, we developed a tool inspired by JFLAP, which was implemented using JavaScript and React..
+The tool allows users to interactively create and analyze Deterministic and Non-Deterministic Finite Automata (DFA and NFA).
+It also provides features that allow users to test string membership and evaluate DFA equivalence by using the cross-product algorithm.
+By combining clear visualization and user-friendliness, our project simplifies automata-related problems and makes theoretical concepts related to such machines more accessible.

 <!-- GETTING STARTED -->
 <a id="readme-getting-started"></a>